European Service Module: Design

-The new design for the solar arrays, replacing ATK's decagonal (labeled "circular") UltraFlex design, is by Airbus Defence and Space, whose subsidiary, Airbus Defence and Space Netherlands (then known as Dutch Space), built the ATV's X-shaped array of four panels.
-The ATV's array generated 4.6 kilowatts.
+The new design for the solar arrays, replacing ATK's decagonal (labeled "circular") UltraFlex design, is by Airbus Defence and Space, whose subsidiary, Airbus Netherlands (then known as Dutch Space), built the ATV's X-shaped array of four panels.
+The ATV's array was expected to generate 4.6 kilowatts.
 The upgraded version for the service module will generate about 11 kilowatts, and will span about 62 ft when extended.

 In September 2015, Thales Alenia Space signed a contract with Airbus Defence and Space to develop and produce thermomechanical systems for the service module, including structure and micrometeoroid protection, thermal control and consumable storage and distribution.

 Lockheed Martin is building the two adapters, connecting the service module to the crew module and to the upper stage of the Space Launch System, and also the three fairing panels that are jettisoned after protecting the service module during launch and ascent.

+From 2017

 On 16 February 2017 a €200m contract was signed between Airbus and the European Space Agency for the production of a second European service module for use on the first crewed Orion flight.

-From 2018

-On 26 October 2018 the first unit for Artemis 1 was assembled in full at Airbus Defence and Space's factory in Bremen.
+On 26 October 2018 the first unit for Artemis I was assembled in full at Airbus Defence and Space's factory in Bremen.